Temporary measures to support nationals of Sudan in Canada

 Sudanese nationals who are applying from within Canada and who have valid temporary resident status in Canada are eligible for a fee waiver when they apply to extend or change the conditions of their stay.
 They are also exempt from paying the biometric enrolment fee under these special measures.
 See below for more information about biometrics.

-The following fees for eligible clients under these temporary measures are to be waived:
+Officers may waive the following fees for eligible applicants under these temporary measures:

-If the client is applying for a new or subsequent temporary resident permit (TRP), officers should refer to Temporary resident permits for additional guidance.
+If the applicant is applying for a new or subsequent TRP, officers should refer to Temporary resident permits for additional guidance.

 Fee waiver for issuance of work permits in Canada

-Note: If you’re applying for an employer-specific work permit under the International Mobility Program, your employer must pay the employer compliance fee.
+Note: If a client is applying for an employer-specific work permit under the International Mobility Program, the employer must pay the employer compliance fee.

 Regular work permit application